Lawmakers mull next steps following sexual harassment allegations against governor

 ALBANY, N.Y.
-(NEWS10) – After a New York Times report last night that a third woman has accused the Governor of sexual harassment, more state lawmakers are weighing in on the controversy and what they believe should happen moving forward.
+(NEWS10) — After a New York Times report Monday night that a third woman has accused Gov. Andrew Cuomo of “unwanted advances,” more state lawmakers are weighing in on the controversy and what they believe should happen moving forward.

 New York State Democratic Party Chair Jay Jacobs said in part, “…it is both premature and unfair for anyone to opine on the outcome until that investigation is completed and the results reported.”

-Six socialist lawmakers including Senator Jabari Brisport support impeachment.
 “The calls for impeachment are for investigation that may lead to his removal from office.
-As I see it now I do not think he is morally fit to run this state,” Brisport said.
+As I see it now, I do not think he is morally fit to run this state,” Brisport said.

 The Governor has maintained the allegations may “have been misinterpreted as an unwanted flirtation.”